-This archetypal pattern is that of the Zodiac or Wheel of Life, divided into various geometric patterns, such as twelve equal sections or ‘signs’ (as shown in diag.
-1).
-The division into twelve unequal signs was also used, the width of each sign or section matching the width of its zodiacal constellation.
-This unequal sign division, and thus the creation of constellations of different widths when the pattern is projected onto the sky, appears to have been for the purposes of marrying twelve-fold geometry with ten-fold geometry, for a division of the Zodiac into ten sections was also used.
-The ten-fold division of the British Landscape Zodiac is shown below (diag.2), where it can be readily seen how the main cross routes, Watling Street and Fosse Way, follow this ten-fold division.
+This archetypal pattern is that of the Zodiac or Wheel of Life, divided into various geometric patterns, such as twelve equal sections or ‘signs’ as shown in diag.
+1. The division into twelve unequal signs was also used, the width of each sign or section matching the width of its zodiacal constellation.
+This unequal-sign division, and thus the creation of constellations of different widths when the pattern is projected onto the sky, appears to have been for the purposes of marrying twelve-fold geometry with ten-fold geometry, for a division of the Zodiac into ten sections was also used.
+The unequal-sign division of the British Landscape Zodiac is shown in diag.2.

 The Zodiac, subdivided into twelve or ten divisions, was a pattern habitually used by the Celtic people and other races, by means of which they laid out and ‘mapped’ their local and national landscapes in a recognisable way, and at the same time ‘married’ the wisdom of the sky (heavens) with the land (earth).
 In this way both history and myth were joined together in a way that expressed the wisdom, and people could relate to each other and find each other according to where they lived within the organised and mythologised landscape.